tp-codings/KITTIVIS_3D/README.md

 # Train your own model
 ## Data source
 The training data can be downloaded [here](https://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=3d) from the official KITTI Vision Benchmark Suite.
 Be sure to create an account first to access the files.
+If you like to train on a filtered dataset, eel free to apply the corresponding script to the point cloud folders for training and testing.
 Once downloaded, the folder structure should be set up as follows:

 ```bash